Jeanette Winter: Career

+Personal life and death

+Winter's children are Jonah, a children's book author and poet, and Max, a poet and film critic.

-Winter worked and lived in New York City until she died on November 7, 2025.
+Winter worked and lived in New York City.
+She died there on November 7, 2025, at the age of 86, from heart and kidney failure.

 Awards and honors

 Winter's 1991 book Diego (authored by her son Jonah Winter) won the New York Times Best Illustrated Children's Book Award.
 Her 2006 book Mama won the Boston Globe–Horn Picture Book Honor.
 In 2010, her book Nasreen’s Secret School: A True Story from Afghanistan won the Jane Addams Children's Book Award in the Books for Younger Children category.
 Her book The World Is Not a Rectangle: A Portrait of Architect Zaha Hadid won the 2018 Orbis Pictus Honor.